bsgriggs/mendix-unsaved-changes-message/README.md

 | Navigation in layout | Cancel button |
 | ------------- | ------------- |
 | ![navigation](https://github.com/bsgriggs/mendix-unsaved-changes-message/blob/media/navigation.png)   | ![cancel](https://github.com/bsgriggs/mendix-unsaved-changes-message/blob/media/cancel.png)   |

+*Note: be sure to put the class on the layout container and NOT the navigation directly.
+The nav menu has its full width in the DOM even when the menu is collapsed*

 6. Set the On Process action as either a Microflow or a Nanoflow that performs a rollback on your form object.
 If you're using a non-persistent form object, then you might need to delete the objects.
 ![OnProceed](https://github.com/bsgriggs/mendix-unsaved-changes-message/blob/media/OnProceed.png)
 7. All set!
 Run the project, make some changes.